JoshTeperman/weploy-timesheets/README.md

 To run the test suite and see if anything is failing run `bundle exec rspec` and you should see every test and a summary of the results of the tests.

-To view a test-coverage summary of the coverage of the tests you can run `open coverage/index.html` from console which will open a tab in your default browser and display test coverage information.
+To view a test-coverage summary you can run `open coverage/index.html` from console which will open a tab in your default browser and display test coverage information.

 # App Description
 Timesheet management application built in Ruby on Rails.